Our purpose is to strengthen the use of data, analytics and insights in social sector decision making to improve New Zealanders’ wellbeing.

 Leadership and governance

-Our Interim Chief Executive Dorothy Adams reports to the Minister Responsible for Social Development - Hon Carmel Sepuloni.(external link)
+Our Acting Chief Executive Dorothy Adams reports to the Minister for Social Development - Hon Carmel Sepuloni(external link)– who determines our work programme.

 Cabinet papers relating to Social Investment Agency (SIA)